timajwilliams/timajwilliams.github.io/_posts/2024-12-20-modernbert.md

 ## What is ModernBERT?

 ModernBERT is a new family of encoder models that modernizes the BERT architecture by incorporating the best improvements developed for LLMs over the past five years.
-But it's not just about adding fancy new components – ModernBERT was designed from the ground up with three key principles in mind:
+But it's not just about adding fancy new components.
+ModernBERT was designed from the ground up with three key principles in mind:

 1. **Modern Architecture**: Incorporating proven improvements like rotary positional embeddings (RoPE), GeGLU activations, and flash attention
 2. **Efficiency First**: Designed to run blazingly fast on common GPUs through careful hardware-aware optimization